 Economics, Department of

-This seminar will be held at 4pm in the Economics Common Room, Colchester Campus, but will also be streamed on Zoom.
+This seminar will be held at the Colchester Campus in the Economics Common Room (5B.307) at 4pm, but will also be available on Zoom.
 This event is open to all levels of study and is also open to the public.
 To register your place and gain access to the webinar, please contact the seminar organisers.

 This event is part of the Microeconomics Research Seminar Series.

 Dr, Reichman University; IDC, Herziliya.

 Aluma is an Economist interested in interested in modelling and understanding decision making.
 My current research explores -Revealed preference relations when choices are observed with error -How emotions relate to choices over risky assets -The use of smartphones to conduct lab experiments in the field -The effect of the COVID-19 pandemic on consumer behavior in online shopping